ctkjose/v-book/src/functions.md

 In the previous code snippet the function `greet` only has one parameter `name`.
 When we called our function the string value `'Joe'` is the argument that we passed to the parameter `name` of our `greet` function.

-In V function arguments are immutable by default, and mutable args have to be marked on call.
+In V function **ALL** arguments are immutable by default, that is we can not modify them inside our function.
+We use

 Since there are also no globals, that means that the return values of the functions, are a function of their arguments only, and their evaluation has no side effects